Chapter 16: Drunkards

 “Vodka”, he added.

 Roger obliged, handing him a glass and then filling it half full until Vladimir raised it to clink on the neck of the bottle, indicating it was enough.

-I watched in amazement as he raised the glass, and tilting his head back poured its contents down his throat with no more than three or four gulps.
+I watched in amazement as he raised the glass, and tilting his head back poured its contents down his throat with no more than three gulps.

 “Nostrovia!”
 I felt obliged to toast him.

 “No”, I replied, “I know a few words, but I can swear in Russian.”

 “I had a Russian girlfriend.”
 I lied.
 “Idi Nahui” she would say to me all the time, and “Idi v pizdui.”